-Graduates of this program are eligible to apply to take the National Council Licensure Examination (NCLEX-RN).
+This program is approved by the NCBON and graduates are eligible to apply to take the National Council Licensure Examination (NCLEX-RN).
 Employment opportunities are vast within the global health care system and may include positions within acute, chronic, extended, industrial, and community health care facilities.

-■ Admission Criteria - 2018 Fall Admission
+Admission Criteria - 2019 Fall Admission